Close

 Contact our Salt Lake City criminal defense lawyers at Overson & Bugden, at (801) 758-2287 today to talk about your case.

 Bench warrants are primarily issued when someone doesn’t appear in court.
-However, there are other reasons a judge could decide to issue a bench warrant.
+However, there are other reasons a judge might issue a bench warrant.
 For example, if someone is not complying with a court order, such as a restraining order, the judge could issue a bench warrant.

 Bench warrants are not issued for every person who does not appear in court.
 A bench warrant first requires that the prosecution have probable cause that you committed a crime.
 Second, the judge determines whether you are likely to show up on your own or are a threat to the public.
 If the judge determines either of those things to be true, they will likely issue a bench warrant for your arrest.